Parenting

 When choosing a childcare provider for your child, the first thing you should do is check for their qualification and licensing.
 Career in childcare usually entails having to clear courses like CHC30113 – Certificate III in Early Childhood Education and Care.
 Also, if the provider you want to hire is unlicensed, you run the risk of having your child get hurt or not get the proper care.
 So make sure the person you hire is qualified and licensed to provide the best care for your child.

-1. Can you tell me about your discipline policy?
+1. Can you tell me about your cleaning procedures?

 1. What Types of Meals and Snacks Do You Serve?